 andfile2

 .
-If afterwards it turns out the canvas was not big enough you can always make it bigger so that both images fit.- Next choose Windows , then Dockable Dialogs, then Layers.
+If afterwards it turns out the canvas was not big enough you can always make it bigger so that both images fit.
+One option would be to check the images x dimension in terms of pixels and expand by that much in the direction required. - Next choose Windows , then Dockable Dialogs, then Layers.
 This shows the layers dialog.
 If all is well you have one layer.
 It is

 file1